 The next morning, we rose before dawn and returned as quietly as possible to the blinds.
 A light drizzle fell, and as the day begin to brighten we could see just how many birds were roosting in the river.
 Their numbers were staggering and as they woke up they danced and bobbed to one another.

 The morning sunrise was hidden by thick clouds, so the birds didn’t leave en mass.
-Like humans, a cold misty morning the cranes requires a bit more stretching whereas perhaps I need a second cup of coffee.
-On a sunny morning, the cranes tend to leave the river together, darkening the sky as they go, but on a drizzly Nebraska morning, they took their time and left in small groups instead of as one.
+Whereas I need a second cup of coffee on a cold misty morning, the cranes also are slow to rise.
+On a sunny morning, the cranes tend to leave the river in a staggeringly large flock, darkening the sky as they go, but on a drizzly Nebraska morning, they took their time and left in small groups instead of as one.

 After a couple of hours, it became obvious that many had left as the numbers wading in the shallow water of the Platte River had dwindled significantly, however, the sound of sandhill cranes seemed just as loud.
 That is what I’ll remember the most from our morning in the Crane Trust VIP blinds; the calls of the cranes was nearly deafening.
 Apart from the sheer number of birds, it’s like nothing I’ve experienced before.